planariangames/eldritchgambit/Eldritch_Gambit_SRD_Scenes.md

 ### Guard

-This protects a more precious ally within the same Zone.
-The guarding character simply steps in as the target of an Attack made on someone else.
-This interrupts normal Initiative.
-An Attacker can get past a Guard with a Critical, but this only does regular damage (no *Bonus damage*) to the original target.
+This protects oneself or an ally in the same Zone from an Attack, halving the final damage.
+Anyone with an Action can Guard regardless of Initiative and can even use it to take a hit for someone else.
+This makes it harder to gang up on those with loyal allies, though the second attack of a Split Attack will get through.

 ### Insight